namishh/com/content/blog/devlogs/pico.md

 ![https://u.cubeupload.com/namishhhh/Screenshot20251103at.png](https://u.cubeupload.com/namishhhh/Screenshot20251103at.png)

 So above was the sprite I was able to draw with the 64 pixels I was given.
 This, will be my ship.
 PICO-8 has really easy inbuilt functions like `SPR()` to draw a sprite.
-Drawing a basic character controller, was barely a minute of work.
+Drawing and creating a basic character controller, was barely a minute of work.

 ![https://u.cubeupload.com/namishhhh/180Screenshot20251103at.png](https://u.cubeupload.com/namishhhh/180Screenshot20251103at.png)